Venzory/Venzory/docs/architecture/ARCHITECTURE.md

-# Remcura V2 Architecture Documentation
+# Venzory Architecture Documentation

 ## Overview

-This document describes the Go-Ready layered architecture implemented in Remcura V2.
+This document describes the Go-Ready layered architecture implemented in Venzory.
 The architecture provides clear separation of concerns, making the codebase more maintainable, testable, and prepared for future migration to Go.

 ## Architecture Layers